kkaempf/sg4b-reverse/README.md

 # sg4b-reverse
 Texscan MSI SpectraGen 4B ROM reverse engineering

-Supports reverse engineering of the Textscan MSI SpectraGen 4B ROM, to understand how to connect with it (does not aim at full reverse).
+Supports reverse engineering of the Texscan MSI SpectraGen 4B ROM version 5.7, to understand how to connect with it (does not aim at full reverse).

 # Texscan